mozilla/experimenter-docs/docs/android-feature-api.md

 - isEnabled
 - Figure out localized strings
 - More application-specific types like colours etc.
+- Defaults in the manifest
-- Generating types from the manifest (probably later)
+- Generating types from the manifest
 - Rust API